oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 After downloading the patch from My Oracle Support, you can create the patched image by running the provided script:

-TODO TODO TODO check with monica's sample to ensure this is correct TODO TODO TODO

 ```bash
 cd docker-images/OracleFMWInfrastructure/samples/12213-patch-fmw-for-k8s
 ./buildDockerImage.sh
 ```

-This will produce an image named `TODO TODO TODO monica what is it called TODO TODO TODO`.
+This will produce an image named `oracle/fmw-infrastructure:12213-update-k8s`.

 These sample will allow you to create a Docker image containing the FMW Infrastructure binaries and the necessary patch.
 You can use this image to run the Repository Creation Utility